Travis d'Arnaud Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The Phillies give up the 10th-fewest home runs in baseball (75 total, one per game).
+- Phillies pitchers combine to allow 77 total home runs at a rate of 1.1 per game (to rank 11th in baseball).

-- The Phillies will send Suarez (1-2) out to make his eighth start of the season.
-He is 1-2 with a 3.82 ERA and 35 strikeouts through 37 2/3 innings pitched.
+- Nola makes the start for the Phillies, his 16th of the season.
+He is 6-5 with a 4.66 ERA and 93 strikeouts through 94 2/3 innings pitched.

-- The lefty last appeared on Thursday against the Arizona Diamondbacks, when he went seven scoreless innings while giving up four hits.
+- His last appearance was on Thursday against the Arizona Diamondbacks, when the righty tossed 6 2/3 innings, surrendering four earned runs while giving up six hits.

-- In seven games this season, the 27-year-old has amassed an ERA of 3.82, with 8.4 strikeouts per nine innings.
-Opponents are hitting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.